Haufe-Lexware/docker-style-guide/building_your_own_images_with_dockerfile.md

 Important to know about Dockerfiles is that, you can not only build an image in a Dockerfile, you can also do things like set environment variables and specify commands to run from the the bash console of running containers.
 Each new instruction in the Dockerfile creates a layer - which is a little like a code check in for a versioning system and is explained [here](https://docs.docker.com/engine/understanding-docker/#how-does-a-docker-image-work).
 This is one of the ways that Docker can stay efficient.
 To keep Docker images lean and mean, it is recommended that you concatenate your instructions or insert them into a shell script and run the script from Dockerfile.
 This reduces the number of layers created by your Docker images.

-**Attention:** There are two types of command directives in a Dockerfile and, in the Haufe docker landscape, it is important for you to understand how to use them.
+**Achtung:** There are two types of command directives in a Dockerfile and, in the Haufe docker landscape, it is important for you to understand how to use them.
 They are:

 * ENTRYPOINT
 * CMD